Ray tracing (graphics): Reversed direction of traversal of scene by the rays

 An additional problem occurs when light must pass through a very narrow aperture to illuminate the scene (consider a darkened room, with a door slightly ajar leading to a brightly lit room), or a scene in which most points do not have direct line-of-sight to any light source (such as with ceiling-directed light fixtures or torchieres).
 In such cases, only a very small subset of paths will transport energy; Metropolis light transport is a method which begins with a random search of the path space, and when energetic paths are found, reuses this information by exploring the nearby space of rays.

 To the right is an image showing a simple example of a path of rays recursively generated from the camera (or eye) to the light source using the above algorithm.
 A diffuse surface reflects light in all directions.

 First, a ray is created at an eyepoint and traced through a pixel and into the scene, where it hits a diffuse surface.
-From that surface the algorithm recursively generates a reflection ray, which is traced through the scene, where it hits another diffuse surface.
+From that surface, the algorithm recursively generates a reflection ray, which is traced through the scene, where it hits another diffuse surface.
 Finally, another reflection ray is generated and traced through the scene, where it hits the light source and is absorbed.
-The color of the pixel now depends on the colors of the first and second diffuse surface and the color of the light emitted from the light source.
+The color of the pixel now depends on the colors of the first and second diffuse surfaces and the color of the light emitted from the light source.
 For example, if the light source emitted white light and the two diffuse surfaces were blue, then the resulting color of the pixel is blue.

 Example

 As a demonstration of the principles involved in ray tracing, consider how one would find the intersection between a ray and a sphere.
-This is merely the math behind the line–sphere intersection and the subsequent determination of the colour of the pixel being calculated.
+This is merely the math behind the line–sphere intersection and the subsequent determination of the color of the pixel being calculated.
 There is, of course, far more to the general process of ray tracing, but this demonstrates an example of the algorithms used.